How to clear iPhone storage

 If you’ve checked iPhone storage like we suggested above, you already know who the main space hogger is (looking at you, Photos).
 Of course, wiping your whole photo library clean is not an option, but there’s probably stuff you can get rid of:

-• duplicate photos, like those you downloaded twice
+- Duplicate photos, like those you downloaded twice

-• similar shots (like the five selfies you took so you can pick a good one)
+- Similar shots (like the five selfies you took so you can pick a good one)

-• screenshots you don’t need anymore
+- Screenshots you don’t need anymore

-You can go through your library and weed out these photos and videos manually, but a quicker and more convenient alternative is an iPhone app like Gemini Photos.
-Here’s how to free up storage on iPhone with it:
+You can go through your library and weed out these photos and images manually, but a quicker and more convenient alternative is an iPhone app like CleanMy®Phone — a careful cleaner for iPhone.

 If you often use your iPhone to browse the web in Safari or Chrome, keep in mind that your phone may be storing caches and other data that you don’t need.
 And you'd be surprised how much space you can free up just by clearing your browser cache.